Mysticism vs. Ignorance of Hard-Core Realism

 After all, we don't come to a shoe-store and confront the clerk "why he doesn't keep our style of shoes"---we peacefully walk out and look for a store that carries them.
 But then, of course, that would only be a logic of those who are not programmed to look for an excuse to vent out their inner conflicts.

-Within my cultivated mental self-discipline something like "my bitching" would simply mean an emotional assault on my own health.
-The apparent paradox being, that it's impossible to go against the grain without it superficially looking like a "conflict".
+An apparent paradox being, that it's impossible to go against the grain without it superficially looking like a "conflict".
 Even if the "new" means serenity, peace, love, sovereign inner freedom---it may be characterized as a conflict to someone who is programmed to see everything through the prism of a conflict.

 Barking at the Moon---National Pastime